behu-kea/ITA25-2-sem/cs101/04-inheritance-access-modification.md

 - `nrOfLegs`
 - `isMammal`

-Animal has a method: `makeSound()` that prints the sound of the animal.
+Animal has a method: `makeSound()` that prints the sound of the animal

 - Create 2 animal classes that extends the Animal class and overrides the method to produce their unique sound.